 Services include diagnostic/assessment services, counseling, medication, intensive day treatment and crisis/emergency services.
 Individualized behavioral health services are supported by rehabilitation programs, peer supports, supportive employment opportunities, housing assistance and a range of community housing alternatives to facility-based care.

-You can walk into a clinic and be seen the same day without an appointment from 8:30 am to 3 pm.
+You can walk into a clinic located at 35 K Street N and be seen the same day without an appointment from 8:30 am to 3 pm.
 Services include assessment, counseling, psychiatric evaluation and medication management.
 You may be referred to a community provider for ongoing care.
 If you have questions, please call (202) 442-4202.

 Individuals who are uninsured can get prescribed medication at the DBH pharmacy located at 35 K Street NE.
 The pharmacy is open Monday through Friday from 8:30 am to 5 pm.
 Prescriptions received before 4:15 pm will be filled the same day.
 Call (202) 442-4954 if you need assistance.